joehiggi1758/audit-application/README.md

 ## Usage
 - **Overview Page**: Provides an introduction and explanation of how the app works.
-- **Chat with QA Bot Page**: Enter an audit document or passage as context, and interact with the chatbot by asking relevant questions.
+- **Chat with QA Bot Page**: Enter an financial document or passage as context, and interact with the chatbot by asking relevant questions.

 ## Project Structure
 - **app.py**: Main Streamlit application file.